edgarsuit/FreeNAS-Report/README.md

 Preview of the output here: http://i.imgur.com/t9Mtqyt.png

-**At a minimum, enter email address in user-definable parameter section.** Feel free to edit other user parameters as needed.
+**At a minimum, you will need to enter your email address in user-definable parameter section.** Feel free to edit other user parameters as needed.

 **Version: v1.1**